fogus/spiel/wurfelspiel/protong/README.markdown

 The game consists of alternating turns where each player will take some number of dice from the pyramid and place them exactly as taken into their vault for end of game scoring.
 The description of turns, taking, and scoring rules follow next.

-Turns in Protong
+Turns in Ozymandias
 ===================

-On each turn in *Protong* a player may take a group of dice from the pyramid according to certain principles.
+On each turn in *Ozymandias* a player may take a group of dice from the pyramid according to certain principles.
 The only commonality in any of the taking principles is that each must take at least one die from an edge.
 That is, you cannot take dice from the middle of a side or and exposed inner side.
 A graphical overview of legal takes is shown below:

 ![takes](https://raw.githubusercontent.com/fogus/spiel/master/wurfelspiel/protong/graphics/dice-takes.png)